microsoftgraph/microsoft-graph-docs-contrib/concepts/delta_query_events.md

-# Get incremental changes to events in a calendar view (preview)
+# Get incremental changes to events in a calendar view

 A calendar view is a collection of events in a date/time range from the default calendar (../me/calendarview) or some other calendar of the user's.
 By using delta query, you can get